 M. roreri was confined to northwestern South America until the 1950s.
-Its appearance in Panama in 1956 signaled a change in its geographic distribution.
+Its appearance in Panama in 1956 signalled a change in its geographic distribution.
 Now, it is found in 14 countries in tropical America.
-The disease is present in

-Colombia and Ecuador on both sides of the Andes, western Venezuela, Peru, Panama, Costa Rica, Nicaragua, Honduras, Guatemala, Belize, Bolivia, Mexico (Phillips-Mora et al. 2007) and El Salvador (Phillips-Mora et al. 2010).
-It was first detected in the Caribbean in Jamaica in 2016 (IPPC 2016, Johnson et al. 2017) and has recently been reported in an urban area of Acre State (CEPLAC 2021).
+The disease is present in Colombia and Ecuador on both sides of the Andes, western Venezuela, Peru, Panama, Costa Rica, Nicaragua, Honduras, Guatemala, Belize, Bolivia, Mexico (Phillips-Mora et al. 2007) and El Salvador (Phillips-Mora et al. 2010).
+It was first detected in the Caribbean in Jamaica in 2016 (IPPC 2016, Johnson et al. 2017).
+In Brazil, it was first reported in an urban area of Acre State, close to the Peruvian border in 2021 (CEPLAC 2021).
+In 2022, the pathogen was detected attacking Theobroma and Herrania species in other cities, such as Tabatinga and Benjamim Constant, in Amazonas State, close to the Peruvian and Colombian borders (Personal communication, Ana Francisca Tiburcia, Universidad Federal de Amazonas).